alextwoods/woods_games_stack/woods_games/README.md

 Note: when using a new DDB table, the CDK project needs to be updated to grant access to the taskRole.

 ### Current TODOs
-* the ziddler settings are getting strings instead of booleans and failing updates.
+x the ziddler settings are getting strings instead of booleans and failing updates.
 * the ziddler static files were moved into app/assets.
 Make sure that they work server side as well.

+* Re-enable setInterval to refreshGame data.
+* Create index.html.erb for both games (to support the /ziddler index)

+Current problem:

+* The drag and drop for discarding does not pick up the deck space.
+Trying to log in table.jsx